Annual Passenger Bus and Urban Transit Survey (PBUT)

 The observed population is the list of active enterprises and establishments that were selected from Statistics Canada's Business Register.
-This frame provides basic information about each firm, including address, industry classification, and information from administrative data sources.
+This database provides basic information about each firm, including address, industry classification, and information from administrative data sources.
 This information has also been updated and expanded through survey specific information maintained by survey analysts.

 The questionnaire was originally designed in consultation with survey design specialists and industry focus groups.
 The questionnaire was redesigned in 2015 to reflect the growing needs of stakeholders.
-Survey changes were carried out in consultation with survey design specialists and were reviewed by internal committees as well as by several industry respondents.
+Survey changes were carried out in consultation with survey design specialists and were reviewed by internal committees, as well as by several industry respondents.

 This is a sample survey with a cross-sectional design.

-A stratified random sample of enterprises grouped by Province and classified to the North American Industry Classification System (NAICS) Canada 2012.
+A stratified random sample of enterprises grouped by province and classified to the North American Industry Classification System (NAICS) Canada 2012.